ClearScore/dotnet-dev-homework/README.md

 # ClearScore - Backend Technical Test

 To get an idea of your technical experience, we’d like you to develop a simple microservice that collates financial products from a small selection of partners.
-You can use Scala, Java or Kotlin, along with any tools, frameworks and libraries you feel are appropriate.
+We'd like you to use C# and .NET along with any frameworks and libraries you feel are appropriate.

 We'll be looking for the following when reviewing: